ZacharyWesterman/paisley/README.md

 ```

 ### Built-in commands
-For ease of use and consistency, there are 6 built-in commands that will always be the same regardless of device.
+For ease of use and consistency, there are 6 built-in commands that will always be the same regardless of what the target environment is.
-- `time`: Returns a number representing the in-game time.
+- `time`: Returns a number representing the clock time.
+If in a game engine, this is the in-game time.
+If on PC, this is the same as `systime`.
 Arguments are ignored.
 - `systime`: Returns a number representing the system time (seconds since midnight).
 Arguments are ignored.
 - `sysdate`: Returns a numeric array containing the system day, month, and year (in that order).
 Arguments are ignored.
 - `print`: Prints any params to the 'print' or 'stdout' output.